 Rainbow trout in the Susitna River are distributed throughout tributary and mainstem areas downstream of Devils Canyon (RM 152; Schmidt et al. 1983).
 Upstream of the Talkeetna River, they mainly use tributaries for spawning and rearing, while overwintering occurs primarily in the mainstem (Schmidt et al. 1984).
-Upstream of the Chulitna River confluence (HRM 98.6), the major spawning areas are Whiskers Creek (HRM 104.4), Lane Creek (RM 113.6), and Fourth of July Creek (HRM 131.1); larger tributaries (e.g., Indian River and Portage Creek) appear to be of less importance with regard to rainbow trout spawning (Schmidt et al. 1984).

 Adult rainbow trout utilize clearwater tributary habitats to spawn following ice break-up each spring (Schmidt et al. 1983).
 After spawning, adults primarily hold and feed during the open water period in tributary and tributary mouth habitats, although some utilization of clearwater side slough habitat was observed during the 1980s (Schmidt et al. 1983).
-Holding and feeding areas during the open water period were closely associated with Chinook, chum and pink salmon spawning areas (Sundet and Pechek 1985).
-Primary holding and feeding locations for rainbow trout were the Fourth of July Creek (RM 131.1) and Indian River (RM 138.6) tributary mouths, Slough 8A (RM 125.1), and Whiskers Creek Slough (RM 101.2; Schmidt et al. 1983).
+Holding and feeding areas during the open water period were closely associated with Chinook, chum and pink salmon spawning areas where it was suspected rainbow trout were feeding on salmon eggs (Sundet and Pechek 1985).

 Prior to ice formation on the Susitna River, adult rainbow trout move from tributaries to main channel or side channel habitats to hold during winter (Schmidt and Estes 1983, Sundet and Pechek 1985).
 In the Middle Segment, rainbow trout were found to utilize main channel areas, but in the Lower Segment, they typically used side channel habitat (Sundet and Pechek 1985).
 Movement from spawning or feeding tributaries to overwintering habitat is commonly in a downstream direction (Sundet and Pechek 1985).
 Many adults overwinter relatively close (i.e., <4 miles) to spawning tributaries, while others exhibit long-distance migrations that typically range from 10 to 20 miles downstream but can extend over 76 miles (Schmidt and Estes 1983, Sundet 1986).
 Winter holding areas include main channel and side channel habitat (Schmidt and Estes 1983, Sundet 1986).
-Specific habitat features of winter holding areas during the 1980s were difficult to ascertain, though upwelling and ice cover appeared to be common in fish habitat (Schmidt et al. 1983, Sundet 1986).
+Specific habitat features of winter holding areas during the 1980s were difficult to ascertain, though upwelling and ice cover appeared to be common in fish habitat (Schmidt et al. 1983, Sundet and Pechek 1985, Sundet 1986).
+No tagged fish were observed in areas with anchor ice (Sundet 1986).
 Limited observations of tagged rainbow trout suggest the Susitna River between RM 78.0 and Talkeetna may also be an important overwintering area for Talkeetna River stocks (Sundet and Wenger 1984).

 Juvenile rainbow trout generally utilize natal clearwater tributaries as nursery habitats (Schmidt et al. 1983).
-Some juveniles also rear in the mainstem and sloughs, but the use of these habitats appears to be limited (ADF&G 1983b, Schmidt et al. 1984).
-Fourth of July Creek (RM 131.1) is an important rearing area for juvenile rainbow trout (Schmidt et al. 1984).
+Some juveniles also rear in the mainstem and sloughs, but the use of these habitats appears to be limited (Schmidt et al. 1983, Sundet and Wenger 1984).
+Fourth of July Creek (RM 131.1) is an important rearing area for juvenile rainbow trout (Sundet and Wenger 1984).
 Capture of juvenile rainbow trout in main channel areas was low, though use of tributary mouths and clearwater sloughs was observed (Sundet and Pechek 1985).
 Lake systems associated with the Fourth of July and Portage creeks were believed to possibly supplement rainbow trout production in each basin based on analysis of juvenile scale patterns; however, no direct evidence of juvenile rearing in these lakes was recorded (Sundet and Pechek 1985).
 Winter rearing for juvenile rainbow trout occurred primarily in tributaries with occasional use of clear side slough habitats (Schmidt et al. 1983).